rootmyth/wheelee/README.md

 Wheelee currently has the fundamental functionality of a CRUD application.
 If you'd like to test and poke around in the application feel free to fork the repo.

+## About the App

+Wheelee was born out of a desire to improve workplace processes at my current job, a pedicab company.
+Currently, we use Slack for communication, Omnify for booking & scheduling, and good-ole dry-erase boards for pedicab repair and maintenance.
+These have their drawbacks, and wheelee aims to replace all of them.
+Wheelee isn't limited to a finite amount of space.
+Keep track of as many repairs as you like.

 ![](wheelee-demo.gif)

+## How to Test

 1. You're going to want some kind of data to work with.
 You can simply create a JSON file for testing.
 You're welcome to use this: